7 Success Strategies from a Top 20 Producer

 “Joining RE/MAX was the best move I ever made because I was able to brand myself with the No. 1 brand.
 It helped me amplify what I’m doing.”
 Faisal Susiwala

 Some 31 years later, he’s an ultra-successful RE/MAX professional who perennially ranks at the very top of the network.
-Last year, the Diamond Club award winner and Luminary of Distinction member ranked No. 4 in
+Last year, the Diamond Award winner and Luminary of Distinction member ranked No. 4 in

 Canada and No. 16 worldwide.
 At last year’s R4 Convention, he was recognized for selling the most homes of any RE/MAX agent in Canada.
 And earlier this year, he was named one of RISMedia’s 2019 Real Estate Newsmakers.